How to support a community online during covid-19

 • Sharing what’s working is validating, interesting, and useful.

-In my experience, everyone has made some changes in their personal and/or professional lives that are helping them deal with the impact of the coronavirus.
+In my experience, most people have made some changes in their personal and/or professional lives.
 Sharing these in small groups is a supportive process that’s well worth doing.

 • Consultations are a powerful small group activity.